missionpinball/mpf-docs/docs/config/show_player.md

 show token called "led" in the show will be replaced at runtime with the value "right_inlane".

-To learn more about show tokens and how to use dynamic values take a look [here](../shows/tokens.md).
+To learn more about show tokens and how to use dynamic values take a look at the [Tokens](../shows/tokens.md) reference page.

 ### speed: